Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 The *Execution log* allows you to analyze what each worker did and how long it took to execute a process action.
 For example, a process may have taken a long time to be executed.
 Here you can see if a certain process action caused the delay, such as sending an email, or if the process had to wait a long time for execution.

  > [Info] Note that the execution log only displays data, if the execution date of the process does not exceed the time period defined for the *Lifetime execution log in days* setting.
-For detailed information, see [Configure logging settings](../Integration/02_ConfigureLoggingSettings.md).
+For detailed information, see [Lifetime execution log in days](../UserInterface/07a_Settings.md#lifetime-execution-log-in-days).

 #### Prerequisites